 Discrete frequencies mode.
 User interface showing the file explorer and play queue.

-1/12th-octave bands mode with LED effect and on-screen song information.
+1/4th-octave bands with LED effect, extra wide bar spacing and on-screen song information.
 User interface showing the settings panel.

-Full screen view: 1/6th-octave bands, Regular bar spacing, 30Hz-16KHz, “Outrun” gradient, Reflex effect and complete on-screen information.
+Fullscreen 1/6th-octave bands, regular bar spacing, 30Hz-16KHz, “Outrun” gradient, Reflex effect and complete on-screen information.

-Full screen view: 1/8th-octave bands mode with Luminance bars effect, 30Hz-16KHz, frequency scale on, “Tie Dye” gradient.
+Fullscreen 1/8th-octave bands with Luminance bars effect, 30Hz-16KHz, frequency scale on, “Tie Dye” gradient.

 audioMotion was largely inspired by Soniq Viewer for iOS, by Yuji Koike.